top-guns/etl-gun/README.md

 Import the RxJs-ETL-Kit library in the desired file to make it accessible.

-**Warning:** From the version 2.0.4 this library is native [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and no longer provides a CommonJS export.
+**Warning:** Since the version 2.0.4 this library is native [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and no longer provides a CommonJS export.
 If your project uses CommonJS, you will have to [convert to ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) or use the [dynamic `import()`](https://v8.dev/features/dynamic-import) function.

 Introductory example of library using: postgresql -> .csv
 ```typescript